“He’s not a rough diamond—a pearl-containing oyster of a rustic: he’s a fierce, pitiless, wolfish man”

 And in that regard, Yasuko behaves similarly to Heathcliff, who only marries Isabella after being led to believe that his first love, Catherine, rejected him.
 In other words, he settles for Isabella, seduces her, and starts mistreating her.
 Furthermore, Heathcliff never acknowledges his own shortcomings and is insistent that the suffering brought upon him by others was what warped him.
 Yet Heathcliff, upon securing the rights to the manor he was adopted into, proves himself to be no better since he begins abusing the child of the man who bullied him when he was young.
 While Heathcliff’s maltreatment of the child is his attempt to demonstrate that nurture, not nature, was what corrupted him, it’s also an example of Heathcliff being a hypocrite.

 Yasuko’s hypocrisy didn’t end with projecting onto and lashing out at Fumi.
 Despite being firmly rejected by her teacher, who is marrying her older sister, Yasuko continued to yearn for him and had even transfered out to a different school (Matsuoka Girl’s High School) in order to dramatically demonstrate her broken heart, much like Heathcliff fled from the manor after his misunderstanding.
 Even after she starts making daily trips to her original school (Fujigaya Girls Academy) to order to practice for her role as Heathcliff, she still desires attention from her former teacher.
-This parallels Heathcliff’s return to the manor, convinced that Catherine, the woman his heart yearns for, still loves him, and his return to the manor.
+This parallels Heathcliff, who is convinced that Catherine still loves him, and his return to the manor.

 In hindsight, Heathcliff only caused misery to the rest of the characters through his actions.
 And in a similar vein, Yasuko does the same.
 The teacher was made uncomfortable with her affections considering how she is a minor as well as the younger sister of his fiancé.
 Fumi was used as an emotional outlet (a rebound, as it were) as she still had feelings for her teacher.
 Kyouko, another girl who held unrequited feelings for Yasuko, was also rudely treated as a hinderance and Kyouko’s fiancé was stuck worrying about a woman whose heart belonged to someone else.